GoPro vs. cheap GoPro alternative

 These GoPro alternatives are all easy to use

-Thankfully, the GoPro method has almost become the de facto way to operate action cameras.
-All three have a touchscreen at the back, as well as physical buttons that turn the camera on/off, start/stop recording or change settings like the Wi-Fi connection.
+Thankfully, the GoPro method has almost become the default way to operate action cameras.
+All three have a touchscreen at the back, as well as physical buttons that turn the camera on and off, start and stop recording or change settings like the Wi-Fi connection.

 Want mounts?
 Akaso has them all